Differential item functioning via robust scaling: Robustness

 The proof is given in the Appendix.
-As mentioned, it depends mainly on treating $\tau_i$ as a known function of $\theta$.
-It is seen to trivially extend to further iterations, leading to the corollary that $\theta^{(r+1)}$ has the same FSBP as $\theta^{(0)}$ for $r = 0, 1, 2, \dots$.
+As mentioned, it depends mainly on treating $\tau_i$ as a known function of $\theta$ (see Equation \e{tau}).
+It is seen to trivially extend to further iterations, leading to the corollary that $\theta^{(r+1)}$ has the same FSBP as $\theta^{(0)}$ for finite values of $r = 0, 1, 2, \dots$.
 The assumption that the initial value of $\theta$ is not a stationary point of $\Psi(\theta)$ is restrictive for redescending $\psi$.
 However, in practice, there are alternative estimation procedures that do not require this assumption (e.g., IRLS).

 Theorem 2 is not directly addressed by past research, although other authors have mentioned the importance of using robust starting values for redescending M-estimators \cite[e.g.,][\S 2.8.1]{Maronna2019}.
-Huber (\citeyear{Huber1984a}) considered redescending M-estimators of location in which the median absolute deviation is used in place of $\tau_i$, showing that $\epsilon^*$ depends not only on the choice of $k$ but also $\bs{Y}$.
+Huber (\citeyear{Huber1984}) considered redescending M-estimators of location in which the median absolute deviation of the $Y_i$ is used in place of $\tau_i$, showing that $\epsilon^*$ depends not only on the choice of $k$ but also $\bs{Y}$.
 In particular, he recommended using $k = 6$ in order to ensure $\epsilon^* \approx 1/2$.
 Li and Zhang (\citeyear{Li1998}) showed that the large sample breakdown of redescending M-estimators can be substantially lower than 1/2.
 For example, using their results with the value of $k =1.96$ (i.e., the .975 percentile of the standard normal), the breakdown point of the bisquare is expected to be less than 1/3.
 These considerations suggest that tuning redescending M-estimators to aggressively flag outliers will, paradoxically, come at the cost of robustness.
 The intuition here is that redescending functions with small values of $k$ can omit substantial portions of the data and therefore lead to local ``bad'' solutions.
-Yohai (\citeyear{Yohai1987}) showed that the FSBP of redescending M-estimators can be as high as 1/2 when $\tau_i$ is instead chosen as the solution to a preliminary M-estimation problem.
+Yohai (\citeyear{Yohai1987}) showed that the FSBP of redescending M-estimators can be as high as 1/2 when $\tau = \tau_i$ is instead chosen as the solution to a preliminary M-estimation problem.
 Theorem 2 is in a similar vein, although in this case the result depends on treating $\tau_i$ as a known function of $\theta$ (i.e., Equation \e{tau}), which is a peculiar aspect of the IRT scaling problem.

-The upshot of Theorem 2 is that the breakdown of R-DIF is determined by the choice of starting value, which is discussed in more detail in the following section.
-However, we have yet to consider how the breakdown of $\tilde \theta_{RD}$ impacts the R-DIF test statistic $T_i$ defined in part (b) of Theorem 1.
-This can be addressed through the following inequality: